tiffanyshafa/Tugas-1/README.md

 - [What to Buy](#What-to-Buy)
 - [How to Make](#How-to-Make)

-## What to Buy ˖ִ ࣪⚝₊ ⊹
+## What to Buy
-Here are the things i usually use:
+˖ִ ࣪⚝₊⊹Here are the things i usually use:
 - a mug/cup/glass ☕
 - a spoon 🥄
 - some mineral water 💧